 2. APPROVAL OF THE SUPER RANDONNÉE

-The Organizer (or the Representative) must send to Provence Randonneurs following information:
+The SR Organizer (or the Representative) must send to Provence Randonneurs following information:

 – Country